 Often you’ll have no other symptoms of varicose veins other than their unsightly appearance.
 They might cause aching, pain and heaviness of the legs which get worse at the end of the day.

 Varicose veins don’t get better on their own.
 In fact, they may get worse and eventually lead to other complications.
 Varicose vein treatment eases the symptoms of varicose veins.

-Duchy Hospital offers the latest walk in walk out varicose vein treatments for both medical and cosmetic reasons including the VNUS closure procedure.
+Duchy Hospital in Cornwall offers the latest walk in walk out varicose vein treatments for both medical and cosmetic reasons including the VNUS closure procedure.
 Cosmetic varicose vein treatment is rarely available on the NHS.
 We understand the distress and embarrassment that varicose veins can cause and regularly cosmetically treat varicose veins.

 Our highly experienced vascular surgeons offer convenient consultations to discuss your varicose veins and the best treatment option for you based on your health and the size, position and severity of your varicose veins.